DZNS/DZNetworking/README.md

 ```

 --
 The `DZJSONResponseParser` implements the `DZResponseParser` protocol which handles parsing JSON responses.
-You can implement your own response parsers (example: XML, YAML, etc.) by implementing `DZResponseParser`.
+You can implement your own response parsers (example: XML, YAML, etc.) by conforming your parser to `DZResponseParser`.

 You must then assign that response parser to the DZURLSession before making network requests.